 5511-29 North Kedzie Avenue, Chicago.

 Zeamore A. Ader, attorney for the Hollywood Park association, alleges that Lazar's Kosher Sausage Factory has been issued a building permit in December of 1957.
-Sol Lazar, owner of the factory, said a permit had been issued and he plans to construct a factory on the premises for smoking and packing sausages.
+Lazar said a permit had been issued and he plans to construct a factory on the premises for smoking and packing sausages.

 Sol Lazar died at 76 on Sunday, June 9, 1969.